trnkv/dirac-chart/README.md

 # Django application for displaying DIRAC job execution data
-The application contains functions for filtering data by attributes, as well as the time interval for performing tasks.
+The application contains functions for filtering data by attributes and time intervals.
 <table>
   <tr>
     <td>